 I caught Crazy Rich Asians and Mamma Mia: Here We Go Again in August and I loved both so much!
 Can you believe the first Mamma Mia movie came out 10 years ago already?!
 Where does the time go?
 I’m a huge fan of the first movie, and I went to see the live musical a few years back too and as expected, I loved Mamma Mia 2 as well! :) I thought everyone was so much fun and Lily James was great and I knew every song in the movie because ABBA’s music ranks among my favourites.

 How can I not mention Crazy Rich Asians as this movie has exploded in popularity?
 It was funny and romantic, and set in Singapore!
 I’m so excited and proud to see this sunny city on a big screen in a Hollywood movie!
 I loved the movie and I’m a new fan of Henry Golding, Gemma Chan and Awkwafina.
 Anyway, if you haven’t seen the movie, you should! :) Also, Henry Golding lives in Singapore, so hopefully, I get a chance to bump into him one day!

 Okay, so September is at its end haha and this is only going up now.
 But hey, better late than never!
-Talk soon again in my September diary and here’s to the last quarter of 2018!0 (Click the heart to show this post some love)
+Talk soon again in my September diary and here’s to the last quarter of 2018!0 (Click the heart to like this post!)